-With a 9mm heel to toe drop this shoe is a middle-of-the-road product.
+With a 9mm heel to toe drop, this shoe is a middle-of-the-road product.
 It will work well for both heel strikers and runners that have a mid-stride form.
-Generally the defined heel doesn’t get in the way for those non-heel runners, but some purists will find it annoying or cumbersome at times, particularly when going downhill.
-The drop level of this shoe makes it a good transition shoe for heel strikers that want to develop a more natural gait
+Generally, the defined heel doesn’t get in the way for those non-heel runners, but some purists will find it annoying or cumbersome at times, particularly when going downhill.
+The dropping level of this shoe makes it a good transition shoe for heel strikers that want to develop a more natural gait

 , because they’ll enjoy comfort either way while using the product.

 •Unique expanded TPU Infinergy foam midsole

 •Pronation supporting shank